Changing the Face of Pain

 Northern Maine offers a breathtaking wilderness, but when it’s pain that takes your breath away, you don’t want to explore unknown territory.
 You want the best care, delivered by the most experienced pain management specialists you can find.

-You want Northeast Pain Management, where Dr. Ben Zolper and Dr. Peter Thompson, both certified by the American Board of Interventional Pain Physicians, specialize in interventional treatments and minimally invasive surgeries that bring relief from painful disorders.
+You want Northeast Pain Management, where all of our board certified Interventional Pain Physicians specialize in interventional treatments and minimally invasive surgeries that bring relief from painful disorders.

 At Northeast Pain Management, you won’t wait months for a consultation.
 You’ll be seen promptly and treated without delay in an environment that is more personable and more economical than what you might find in other clinical settings.